palloncino/palloncino/README.md

     - to indicate that the repository works as a empty template

   - **example--**
-    - to indicate that the repository is a POC
+    - to indicate that the repository is either an example or a POC

 ### Enjoy the rest of the day!